splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/respond-to-incident.rst

    * - Acknowledged
      - Acknowledged incidents are considered valid and under investigation.
 Setting an incident status to acknowledged prevents further notifications.

-   * - Rejected
+   * - Dismissed
-     - Rejected incidents are considered invalid and closed; you will no longer be able to make updates to rejected incidents.
+     - Dismissed incidents are considered invalid and closed; you will no longer be able to make updates to dismissed incidents.
 Setting an incident status to :guilabel:`Rejected` prevents further notifications.

    * - Resolved
      - Resolved incidents are considered investigated and closed.
 Setting an incident status to resolved prevents further notifications.